Last updated on March 12th, 2019 at 05:04 pm

 An Example from Myself – Laugh Away

 Here’s an example of what I am talking about.
 Just a few years ago, I was going through some tough times (as tough as this privileged person can claim, at least).
 I was struggling with my personality, being an introvert and rather bookish.
-I hoped for progress in my relationships; romantic and friendly.
+I hoped to build my friendships; romantic and otherwise.

 I didn’t catch it when I was in the act, but much later in life when I started getting ‘This day in your post history’ type reminders on Facebook.
 Sometimes, you read those posts and smile.
 Good times.
 Mostly though, you cringe, “Why did you ever say that Chris!?!”